Onyx-Protocol/Onyx/docs/enterprise/operations.md

 There are two types of errors:

 - **fetch** errors occur when the core encounters errors synchronizing blocks from the generator.
 Among other things, this could mean the generator is not reachable from this core.
+This field is undefined if the core is a generator.
 - **generator** errors occur when the core is acting as a generator, and encounters errors generating a new block.
+This field is undefined if the core is not a generator.

+These fields will be `null` if no errors have been encountered.